Lilya-dev/Lilya-dev.github.io/about.md

 permalink: /about/
 ---

-A passionate UI/UX developer with an eye for accessibility and aesthetics.
+I'm a UI/UX developer with an eye for accessibility, efficient code and aesthetics.

 ### More Information